 that the poor performance of insurance was linked to the country’s economic performance, implying that investment and other economic activity in Bangladesh also did poorly in 2015.
 They also were not optimistic about 2016, as the country’s economy is still lethargic.

-“Non-life business is very much linked with new investment that spurs import of capital machinery, marine insurance and fire insurance etc.,” said Imam Shaheen, chief executive of Asia Insurance Company
+“Non-life business is very much linked with new investment that spurs import of capital machinery, marine insurance and fire insurance etc.,” said Imam Shaheen, chief executive of Asia Insurance Company, a private insurer.

 Currently, there is no insurance available for the back-to-back letter of credit for the garment industry, which is Bangladesh’s biggest export earner.